paigeadelethompson/linux-kernel-builds/README.md

 # Linux Kernel Builds
-Check the releases page for the latest build.
-Build configuration is derived from `allmodconfig` which has an unfortunate side effect of implying an
-`allyesconfig` for options that are not modular.
-Many options are disabled after the configuration file is first created:

-- KCOV
-- KUnit
-- Tests and self tests
-- Debug and DebugFS
-- RCU expert settings
-- Most of the kernel hacking options
-- MEMTEST

-But these builds should include *ALL* drivers, and if anything actually is missing please cut a ticket in the issues page.
+These builds should include *ALL* drivers, and if anything actually is missing please cut a ticket in the issues page.

 ## Version
 The source code tag is specified as an environment variable in the repository configuration.
 For a complete list of tags: https://github.com/torvalds/linux/tags